victoryeo/CryptoWalletApp/README.md

 ## Crypto Wallet App
-This is  Crypto Wallet App for Ethereum/Polygon blockchain
+This is  Crypto Wallet App for Ethereum/Polygon blockchain.
-Create with react-native init
+Created with react-native init

-### Use crypto-js in React Native
+#### Use crypto-js in React Native
-need to run this command to use crypto-js nodeJs module in React Native:
+We need to run this command in order to use crypto-js nodeJs module in React Native:

 ./node_modules/.bin/rn-nodeify  --install
 then import the generated shim.js file in App.js